GanyFeta/my-cypress-test/README.md

+# Testing with Cypress

+- e2e Testing Setup with NPM Script and Cypress
+- enforce code formatting with Prettier
-# Test Repo for Cypress
+- static code linting with eslint# Test Repo for Cypress